rkdesai7/Monte_Genie/README.md

-This is an ongoing project that aims to perform intron and exon identification using a stochastic process.
+This is an ongoing project that aims to perform intron and exon identification using a monte-carlo simulation.

-Scripts Folder: contains the scripts to run the model, as well as various fasta files to use for training and testing:

-  - genie.py - the script containing the different class variables
+Scripts Folder:

+- models folder: contains intron and exon length data, and acceptor and donor site pwms (for c. elegans).
+These are the defaults used in Monte Genie.

+- fitness.py: calculates model fitness against existing annotations (.gff3 files) using Manhattan distance

+- gen_isoformie.py: runs the simulation using genie and generates isoforms. outputs a textfile named after the gene used

+- genie.py: outdated

+- genie2.py: class that simulates snRNP and DNA sequence behaviour

+- optimize.py: performs optimization of model using fasta and .gff files of desired organism

-  - test.py - a tester illustrating the functionalities of genie
+- test.py: illustrates functionality of genie classes and functions
-  - main.py - uses genie to perform the identification
-  - fitness.py - calculates the accuracy of the model given the gene name (ie. ch.1_0)
-  - optimize.py - a genetic algorithm used to optimize model parameters
-  - /models - contain pwm and intron length data used

-smallgenes: contains many .gff3 and .fa files used for training and testing
+Smallgenes Folder: Contains samples data from C. elegans (fasta and gff files for each gene).